-Born a Crime: Stories from a South African Childhood by Trevor Noah has been selected as UNC Charlotte’s Common Reading Experience text for Fall 2018.
-This engaging, compelling memoir from the host of The Daily Show provides ample opportunities for discussions of systemic inequalities and cultural diversity, a major goal of the UNC Charlotte Common Reading Experience.
-The committee is excited to see what instructors who adopt the text (in whole or in part) will be able to do for and with their students to increase their understanding of a complex world.
-We encourage wide-scale campus engagement with Born a Crime, and we hope that this text will be widely referenced by those who teach first-year students.
+Spare Parts: Four Undocumented Teenagers, One Ugly Robot, and the Battle for the American Dream by Joshua Davis has been selected as UNC Charlotte’s Common Reading Experience text for Fall 2019.
+As the subtitle suggests, this is a story about education, immigration, race, Americanness, a feel-good tale that is funny, honest, sad, and compellingly written.
+The selection committee is confident that this text will spark discussions of systemic inequalities and cultural diversity, a major goal of the UNC Charlotte Common Reading Experience.
+We are excited to see what instructors who adopt the text will be able to do for and with their students to increase their understanding of a complex world.
+We encourage wide-scale campus engagement with Spare Parts, and we hope that this text will be widely referenced by those who teach first-year students.

 Note to Faculty: If you are interested in considering this text for adoption in your Fall 2018 courses, please contact Carla Eastis at email@example.com so we can send you a review copy of the book and include you on announcements related to our instructors workshop, the author visit, and other campus events of the Common Reading Experience.
 Email your name, department, the course(s) you are considering using the book in, and anticipated enrollment numbers.
 You should also submit the book to the campus bookstore as a required text for any course in which you will be using the selection.

 |2018||Born a Crime: Stories from a South African Childhood, by Trevor Noah|

 |2017||The Book of Unknown Americans by Cristina Henriquez|

 |2016||Find Me Unafraid, by Kennedy Odede and Jessica Posner|

 |2013||Wine to Water: A Bartender’s Quest to Bring Clean Water to the World, by Doc Hendley|